HamiltonMultimedia/hello-world/README.md

 On the other hand an attacker can use a port scanner to discover which ports are open on your machine and deliver a malicious payload which has potential to perform devastating attacks to your computer.

-These days data has become a hot commodity so I'm learning how to harness and secure data in applications.
+These days data are a hot commodity so I'm learning how to harness and secure data in applications.